Sucharek233/midi2beep/README.md

 3. Paste the generated beep sequence into the terminal.

 ### Windows
-1. Use [my fork](https://github.com/Sucharek233/beep-on-windows/releases) ([Download the zip directly](https://github.com/Sucharek233/beep-on-windows/releases/download/1.0/beep.zip)) of [pc-beeper](https://github.com/cocafe/pc-beeper) adapted for Linux-compatible syntax:
+1. Use [my fork](https://github.com/Sucharek233/beep-on-windows/releases) ([Download the zip directly](https://github.com/Sucharek233/beep-on-windows/releases/download/1.0/beep.zip)) of [pc-beeper](https://github.com/cocafe/pc-beeper) adapted for Linux-compatible syntax.
 2. Extract the zip file.
 3. Open a command prompt as Administrator and navigate to the extracted folder.
 4. Paste the output from this tool.

+---

+## Common Issues with Playback on a Computer

+### Getting no sound?

+* Your system likely doesn't have a physical PC speaker.
+* Most laptops use emulated beepers or none at all — and these may not produce any sound.
+* This tool **requires** access to an actual or emulated PC speaker.

 ---